ttscoff/howzit_old/README.md

     - ruby.md
     - obj-c.md

+> Use `howzit --templates` for a list of templates you've created, along with the topics they'll add when included.
+Just in case you make a bunch and can't remember what they're called or what they do.
+I was just planning ahead.

 You can then include the topics from a template in any build note file using a `template:` key at the top of the file.

 Howzit allows MultiMarkdown-style metadata at the top of a build notes file.
 These are key/value pairs separated by a colon: